oliverius/logo/docs/part10.md

 1. Try to refactor so we don't block the javascript thread.
 2. Use [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) that have their own thread for either parsing or doing the graphics.

 As a developer using web workers seems very exciting and full of possibilities... and headaches.
-I have a problem with web workers and it is the same I have with regex (TODO ref. to previous part).
+I have a problem with web workers and it is the same I have with regex.
 Just because you can, doesn't mean you should.
 We need to remember that our project is a simple one and we won't require much interactivity apart from pressing some buttons and see the graphics, we don't need to run anything intensive in the background (think about image processing for example) so when possible we need to find an alternative.

 So the issue here is that the array of tokens is never finished because we enter an infinite loop.
 What if we don't have a loop and instead we call the body of the do-while loop with a clock, similar to how we do the graphics queue?
 What's more, why would you have two clocks when you can draw directly with every clock tick without even having a queue?
 Let's not go ahead of ourselves and refactor the do-while loop first.